 Many patients who get chemotherapy and radiotherapy for liver cancer get used to managing these side effects.
 Also, not all of the side effects are experienced by all patients who get liver cancer treatment.

 Liver cancer is a resilient cancer type.
 Therefore, the survival rate of liver cancer is low in comparison to other cancer types.
 Stage 1 liver cancer patients have a 5-year survival rate of 50-70%.
 Stage 2 liver cancer success rate is thought to be about 20 months, while stage 3 liver cancer patients live with chemotherapy and radiation therapy for the average of 6 to 11 months.
-For the patients who are suffering from stage 4 liver cancer, the doctors mainly focus on easing the pain because unfortunately, there is no effective treatment.
+For patients who are suffering from stage 4 liver cancer, the doctors mainly focus on easing the pain because unfortunately, there is no effective treatment.

 Even though liver cancer treatment includes many side effects and might cause some complications because of strong drugs used during the procedures, still chemotherapy and radiation therapy guarantee prolonging the patient’s life and in the stage 1 liver cancer – might help eliminate it along with liver resection.